unaidedelf8777/lilac_built/docs/datasets/dataset_labels.md

 )
 ```

+### Exporting data

+Now that we've added labels to individual rows, we can download the dataset by excluding or
+including some of the labels.
+See [Labels section in Export data](./dataset_export.md#labels) for
+more info.

 ### Querying the labels

-Now that we've added labels to individual rows, we can query them just as any other field.
+You can also query the labels directly from Python, just like any other field.

 For the example of `short` above, we'll have a new path added: `('short', 'label')` which has a
 `string` dtype.